 3. We can increase orderly, legal migration options accessible closer to home.

 Most people who make a dangerous journey to the border do so because that’s the only way to lawfully request asylum.
 But if there was an option to request protections closer to home, either at a nearby U.S. consulate or in a neighboring country, most people would much prefer to reach safety in the U.S. via an airplane flight after being processed and vetted overseas.
 In fact, that’s basically the model of the U.S. refugee resettlement program, which has been functioning well for decades.
+For those fleeing poverty, not persecution, additional employer-sponsored visas would also create increased opportunities for lawful migration — while helping to address a stark labor shortage within the U.S. that is fueling inflation and economic stagnation.

 4. We need bipartisan action by Republicans and Democrats in Congress.